JRUIZWK/musicfest-reviews/README.md

 - [ ] The ability to add Images/Videos.
 - [ ] The ability to reply to other users reviews.
+- [ ] The ability to add favorites / future planned festivals.
 - [ ] Add Ligh/Dark Mode.